tinnuadan/nicesleep/README.md

 # v 1.1
 - Sleeping messages can now be shown
 - Players in creative or spectator won't be considered for the calculation

+# v 1.2
+- A maximum number players needed to skip the night can be set
+- Players in creative will be considered for the calculation again
+- Default percentage is now 100 as in 1.17 vanilla